aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # Enspiraled

 For this challenge, you'll be making a basic fractal generator that starts with a single large circle.
-Click on the circle and four new circles of half the original circle's radius will appear at the cardinal compass points: north, south, east and west.
-Click on any of those circles and the process is repeated.
+As your mouse moves over the circle, four more circles appear.
+And each circle behaves this way.

 ## Setup